 It is also important to note that ASD is a spectrum disorder, meaning that it can present differently in different individuals.
 Some individuals may have mild symptoms, while others may have severe impairments that require ongoing support and assistance.

-Are there any effective therapies for autism?
+Are there any effective therapies?

 Autism is a neurodevelopmental disorder that can affect a person’s social interaction, communication, behaviour, and sensory processing.
 While there is no known cure for autism, there are several therapies and interventions that can help individuals with autism to improve their communication skills, social interaction, and behaviour.